Work and residence permits for PhD Students

 For detailed information:

-Please refer to www.newtodenmark.dk for detailed information about the PhD scheme and the conditions that apply.
+Read more detailed information about the PhD scheme.
 If in doubt, contact the Graduate School administration.

 If you are on a research stay at AU without being enrolled as a PhD student by AU, please refer to Guest Researcher / Guest PhD for further information.